miguelcobain/ember-cli-selectize/README.md

 - `selection` - Ember-selectize will set this property to the selection that was made.
 Usually some property on a model, for example.
 If `multiple` is `true`, then it should be an array.
 - `value` - Ember-selectize will set this property to the *value of the selection* that was made.
 It is not currently supported in multiple selection mode.
 - `optionValuePath` - Selectize requires a unique hash for each option available.
 Set this to a path to such a property on your options.
 Prefix with `content.`.
 Example: `content.id`
 - `optionLabelPath` - Set this to a path where selectize can get a label for display.
 Computed properties are many times useful for this.
+If Ember-selectize detects a "falsy" value, it will use an empty string.
 Example: `content.name`
 - `plugins` - Set this to a comma delimited list of selectize plugins to override the default plugin selection (currently remove_button).
 Note, not all plugins have been tested to work with ember-cli-selectize, YMMV.
 Example: `restore_on_backspace,drag_drop`
 - `placeholder` or `prompt` - Set any of these to display a text when there is no choice made.
 Example `"Please select an- option"`
 - `disabled` - If `true` disables changes in selectize